Comoros June 16-17, 2023

 The city is on the western coast of Ngazidja.
 Moroni has a rocky volcanic coastline, mostly without beaches.

 The historic town centre, the Medina, contains a maze of narrow alleys and ancient buildings but is poorly maintained.
-There are many mosques, notably the Badjanani Mosque or Ancienne Mosquée de Vendredi (old Friday mosque), which is the oldest mosque in the Medina.
+There are many mosques, notably the Badjanani Mosque or Ancienne Mosquée de Vendredi (old Friday mosque), which is the oldest mosque in Medina.
 It was originally built in 1427, and a minaret was added in 1921.

 The 300-seat theatre of the Alliance Franco-Comorienne serves as a venue for national and international performances, ceremonies, conferences, film screenings, and seminars.
 Other venues include the 700-seat Al-Kamar, the 500-seat Palais du Peuple, and the 300-seat Foyer des Jeunes de Foumbouni.

 Moroni has a few hotels and nightclubs.
-Pollution, traffic for such a small capital town.
+Pollution, and traffic for such a small capital town.
 2 markets: Ancien Marche & Volo volo.

 Sunni Muslims account for 98%, and there is a minority of Roman Catholics.
 The official languages of the Comoros are Shikomori (a Bantu language closely related to Swahili), Arabic and French.